-To restrict access, assign users with a a team and then associate the items you want them to have access to to the same team.
+To restrict access, assign users to a team and then associate the items you want them to access to the same team.
 Users and items can be assigned to more than one team.

 For example, you might have a sales and trafficking team who primarily work with APAC clients, and another team who primarily work with EMEA clients.
 You might also have teams that work with your direct-sold inventory and a different team who works with with your indirect-sold inventory.
 In each of these cases, you can use team to restrict access to various advertisers, agencies, proposals, orders, and ad units.

 Line items, proposal line items, and creatives can't be assigned to teams.

 However, orders and proposals can be assigned to team.
 Line items and proposal line items always belong to an order or proposal respectively, so they're restricted by the team attached to the order or proposal.

 Similarly, every creative belongs to an advertiser, and users can only view creatives that belong to advertisers assigned to their teams.

 When you use teams, the following restrictions are imposed on how objects interact.

 - Creatives: Creatives can't be assigned to teams.
 However, each creative belongs to an advertiser.
 Users can only see and interact with creatives that belong to advertisers assigned to one of their teams.

 - Placements: Placements can't be assigned to teams.
 However, placements contain ad units, which can be assigned to teams.
 A user can only see and interact with a placement if all of the placement's ad units are assigned to teams the user is on.